-If you like physical maps and having an overview of the whole area, you’ll like this - but (in our humble opinion), our route guides and GPX files are more useful for planning your Dolomites bike trail discoveries!
+If you like physical maps and having an overview of the whole area, you’ll like this – but (in our humble opinion), our route guides and GPX files are more useful for planning your Dolomites bike trail discoveries!

 How do you get to the Dolomites?

 The closest international airport to the Dolomites is the one in Venice.
-From Venice to the Dolomites (Corvara to be precise), it’s just under 200km and a 3 hour drive.
-There are some public transport options, but you’ll need to have time.
+From Venice to the Dolomites (Corvara to be precise), it’s just under 200km, and a 3 hour drive.
+There are some public transport options, but you’ll need to have time at your disposal.

 Many people do what we did before bicycling in the Dolomites.
-Which was fly into Venice airport, hire a car and then drive to the Dolomites.
+Which was fly into Venice airport, hire a car and then drive.
 You could then drive on to Bormio, followed by the Italian Lakes, before heading home via the international airport in Milan.
-Of course, it’s just as feasible to follow this kind of tour in reverse.
+Of course, it’s just as feasible to follow this kind of tour in reverse too.

 A final note on access: there are other airports near the Dolomites in Italy.
-Check out flying via the smaller airports of Innsbruck, Verona and Treviso just in case they work better for you.
-In particular, Innsbruck is only just over the border in Austria - but if you do take this option and hire a car, make sure the terms of your rental agreement allow you to cross the border!
+Check out flying via the smaller airports of Innsbruck, Verona and Treviso, just in case they work better for you.
+In particular, Innsbruck is only just over the border in Austria – but if you do take this option and hire a car, make sure the terms of your rental agreement allow you to cross the border!

 Evening in the Dolomites

 Don’t miss seeing the evening in the Dolomites.
 At the end of a sunny day, the evening sun catches the imposing faces of the mountains and paints them in a pink, rosy hue.
 It’s quite spectacular – and a highlight of cycling in northern Italy.

 Language in the Dolomites

 Many of the towns, and sometimes even the mountains, have two names, one in Italian and one in German.
 Confusingly, they’re usually very different names!
 For example Corvara is the Italian name, but you may also see it referred to as Kurfar.
 Likewise it’s Val Gardena in Italian or Gröden in German.
 We stick with the Italian names in our guides, but it’s worth knowing about this quirk when planning Dolomites cycling holidays!